MassimoC/dab-cli-first-sight/README.md

-# Generate a REST API from SQL
+# Generate a REST API from SQL - run on localhost and Azure Container Apps

 Install the DAB CLI